tudocomp/tudocomp/docs/Documentation.md

 * The algorithm type (in this case, a `"compressor"`),
 * the algorithm's identifier (for shell compatibility, this should not contain any spaces or special characters) and
-* a brief description of the algorithm (which would be displayed in the driver utility's help output).
+* a brief description of the algorithm (which is be displayed in the command-line help output).

 ### Example: Run-Length Encoding